zanozano/examen-ruby/README.md

-# Full Clima App
+# Air Conditioning Control Hub (Full Clima App)

 ![Full Clima App](./app/assets/images/brand.svg)

 ## Description

-The Air Conditioning Control Hub (Full Clima App) is a sophisticated Ruby-based application designed to streamline and optimize the management of air conditioning units in various environments.
-This application utilizes SCSS with the BEM methodology to enhance scalability and code style readability.
-It also integrates PostgreSQL as its database to manage equipment and maintenance tables.
-Additionally, it features user authentication to access critical information.
+The Air Conditioning Control Hub, also known as the Full Clima App, is a robust Ruby-based application designed to revolutionize the management of air conditioning units across various settings.
+This application leverages SCSS with the BEM methodology to improve scalability and enhance the readability of the style code.
+It seamlessly integrates PostgreSQL as its database to efficiently oversee equipment and maintenance records.
+Moreover, it offers a comprehensive user authentication system to ensure secure access to crucial information.

+## Key Features and Gems

+### Key Features

+- **Inventory Management**: The application serves as an MVP (Minimum Viable Product) for a company specializing in air conditioning inventory control.
+It empowers personnel to effortlessly track the stock of air conditioning units and identify those in need of repair.

+- **User Roles**: The Air Conditioning Control Hub incorporates role-based access control, distinguishing between administrators, technicians, and regular users.
+Each role has access to specific views and functionalities tailored to their responsibilities.

+### Gems Utilized:

+- **Bootstrap**: The application benefits from the Bootstrap gem to create a user-friendly and responsive interface, ensuring a seamless user experience.

+- **jQuery-Rails**: jQuery-Rails aids in handling dynamic aspects of the application, making it more interactive and efficient.

+- **Devise**: Devise is utilized for user authentication, providing a secure login system with customizable permissions and access levels.

+- **Faker**: Faker simplifies the generation of fake data for testing and development purposes, facilitating the creation of realistic equipment and maintenance records.

+- **Will Paginate**: Will Paginate is employed to implement pagination for extensive lists of equipment and maintenance records, enhancing the application's usability.

+- **CarrierWave**: CarrierWave is used for handling file uploads, particularly for attaching images or documents to equipment profiles.

+The Air Conditioning Control Hub represents a crucial tool for air conditioning inventory management, catering to the unique needs of administrators, technicians, and general users.
+Its feature-rich interface and robust database integration ensure efficient tracking and maintenance of air conditioning units, contributing to enhanced operational efficiency.

+Feel free to explore the application and experience its capabilities firsthand.

 ## Table of Contents